neicnordic/sensitive-data-archive/sda/cmd/syncapi/syncapi.md

 1. Upon receiving a POST request with JSON data to the `/dataset` route.
    1. Parse the JSON blob and validate it against the `file-sync` schema.
    2. Build and send messages to start ingestion of files.
-   3. Build and send messages to assign stableIDs to files.
+   3. Build and send messages to assign accession IDs to files.
    4. Build and send messages to map files to a dataset.

 ## Configuration